top of page

 • buy pre-made labels

-If you make your own classroom library labels, I suggest including a large, easy to read title (series, author, topic, genre, etc.) and a picture to represent the type of books in that bin.
+If you make your own classroom library labels, I suggest including a large, easy to read titles (series, author, topic, genre, etc.) and a picture to represent the type of books in that bin.
 You want to make it easy for students to match each book with the bin it belongs in.

 The last step in organizing your classroom library is to label your books.
 This is especially important in primary classrooms to help students match each book to the basket where it belongs.
 This is easy to do with book label stickers.